 Hydration: Collapsible Bowls and Water Bottles

-Dehydration is the most common trail hazard for dogs.
-Your dog needs approximately one ounce of water per pound of body weight per day, and more in hot weather or on strenuous hikes.
+Dehydration is the most common trail hazard I see.
+Your dog needs about one ounce of water per pound of body weight per day (and even more in hot weather).
+Here's the thing about trail hydration.
+It needs to be fast and foolproof.

 MalsiPree Dog Water Bottle

-This all-in-one bottle and bowl combo lets you dispense water one-handed while managing a leash with the other.
-The leak-proof design keeps your pack dry, and unused water flows back into the reservoir.
+This all-in-one bottle and bowl combo is absolutely worth it.
+You dispense water one-handed while managing a leash with the other.
+The leak-proof design actually keeps your pack dry.
+What sealed it for me was the return button.
+Unused water flows right back into the reservoir.

 Buy the MalsiPree Dog Water Bottle on Amazon